wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.8.2=
+* Add nudge feature for search box to help with its vertical positioning

 = 1.8.1 =
 * Add fix to apply any breadcrumb label changes to the the Blog Posts page (when using a static home page)